 Upskilling involves making sure that the right people have the right skills in the workplace.
 You are providing training to fill in gaps in knowledge to have a more efficient workforce.Dr Valeria Lo Iacono

-An employee might, for example, have been promoted from within the company, starting as an office clerk and now becomes a department manager.
+An employee might, for example, have been promoted from within the company, starting as an office clerk and now becoming a department manager.

 This employee might understand the company culture and work tasks but might lack management skills, having never managed before.
 In this case, upskilling can greatly help them if given management and leadership training.